-- The Alzheimer's mortality rate is increasing at a rate of 4.6% per year, showing a 46% increase over the 10-year period, about the same rate of increase as RNC and NC. - In 2008, the age-adjusted rate for ENC is on par with the US (2006) rate.
-The rate of increase for ENC is below the US and NC rates of increase. - The mortality rate for females, both White and non-White, is greater than that of non-White and White males. - The non-White mortality rate for Alzheimer's has been increasing continually but remains less than the White mortality rate by 22% in 2008. - The trend for racial disparity is not reliable, but currently favors non-Whites in a moderately reliable trend.
+- The Alzheimer's mortality rate is increasing at a rate of 5.2% per year, showing a 57% increase over the 10-year period, more than 10% above the rate of increase in RNC71 and NC. - The age-adjusted mortality 10 year trend line suggests a regional disparity that favors ENC29.
+The ENC29 rate is 26% less than the RNC71 rate in 2009. - The mortality rate for females, both White and non-White, is greater than that of non-White and White males. - The non-White mortality rate for Alzheimer's has been increasing continually but remains less than the White mortality rate by 21% in 2009. - The trend for racial disparity is not reliable, but currently favors non-Whites in a moderately reliable trend.